 Cassandra has become famous for its outstanding technical features.
 Here are some features you must know:

 This database supports two main categories of functions:

 Scalar functions: Its primary purpose is taking some groups of values and producing an output with it.

 Aggregate functions: Its primary function is producing a combined result using selected multiple rows.

-Ans: A node is a basic unit of Cassandra, and it is a system which is part of a cluster.
+A node is a basic unit of Cassandra, and it is a system that is part of a cluster.
 Node is the main area where the data is stored.

 And the units of a node is represented as computer/server

 A data center is a collection of Cassandra nodes.
 The data in a data center is stored in the form of a cluster, where the cluster is also referred to as a collection of nodes.

 MemTable is a location where data is written and stored temporarily.
 Data is written in memtable after the data is completed in the commit log.